cilliemalan/motes/README.md

 **This is an example of how to run and debug a nodejs application inside a Kubernetes environment.**

+#### Visual Studio Code
+There also is included a launch config for attaching VSCode to the running k8s cluster running the local dev pod.
+You may need to change the IP Address to match your local minikube VM.

 # Deploying the project to GCP

 First things first, you'll need a gocd server.
 This repos is fused with